Canonical URLs: A Beginner's Guide to Canonical Tags

 Category Canonicals

-Find the “Use Canonical Link Meta Tag For Categories” option and make sure it’s set to “No.”
+Ensure that the “Use Canonical Link Meta Tag For Categories” option is set to “No.”

 set the “Use Canonical Link Meta Tag For Categories” option to "No"

-Now, you can manually specify the canonical URL for categories.
+You can now manually specify the canonical URL for categories.

-Head to the edit page of any category you want to canonicalize and find the “Custom Design” tab.
+Go to the edit page of the desired category and locate the “Custom Design” tab.

 <reference name="head">